Join or renew your EMGS membership now!

 EMGS has five types of individual membership available.

-- Regular Members.
-The membership of the Society shall consist of scientists and other persons who share an interest in the purposes of the Society.
+- Regular Members are scientists and other persons who share an interest in the purposes of the Society.

-- New Investigators.
-The New Investigator category will be available to individuals with newly-awarded terminal degrees (e.g., PhDs, ScDs, MDs, or DVMs) for a maximum of five years following the date of receipt of the degree.
+- New Investigators designation is available to individuals with newly-awarded terminal degrees (e.g., PhDs, ScDs, MDs, or DVMs) for a maximum of five years following the date of receipt of the degree.
 The date (or anticipated date) of receipt of degree must be provided when enrolling as a Society member in the New Investigator category.
 New Investigators will have all the benefits of Society members.
 The membership fee will be fixed at the rate provided to students with Journal.

 Members of the Environmental Mutagenesis and Genomics Society (EMGS) are scientists who have contributed substantially to the recognition of the critical role of mutation in the etiology of cancer.
 The EMGS is currently the primary intellectual forum for researchers interested in the development and application of transgenic technology of toxicological studies and for the development of methods for studying mutations and the mechanisms of mutation and DNA repair in model cellular systems as well as humans.